MacrosystemsEDDIE/module5/README.md

 		g.
 You will then have a project with all the files from this repository.

 ### Step 2: Install required R packages
 1. The list of required of packages is detailed in the "install_packages.R" script in this repository.
-YOpen and run this script to install the necessary packages.
+Open and run this script to install the necessary packages.
   Watch out for errors in package installation.
 Most can be avoided using the most up-to-date version of R (4.0.3 as of 2021-01-22).
   Updating of current R packages on your system is recommended.

 ### Step 3: Launch Shiny App
 1. Open the script "app.R" in your console.